 GroundFloor looks for ideas that fill gaps in our community landscape.
 We find innovative ideas poised to better our community and supply them with the critical resources needed to bring those ideas to life.
 Fellows are problem-solvers whose innovations will help us move toward United Way’s 10-year community goals.
 Our investment in these organizations provides wrap-around support to help innovators refine their solutions to be more sustainable and impactful.

 Up to ten organizations will be invited to become GroundFloor Fellows.
-Our 2019 Accelerator Class is comprised of four components:
+Our 2020 Accelerator Class is comprised of three components:

 - Grounded Bootcamp